ashwani-anand/YouTube-to-Speech-Converter/README.md

 ## Usage
 1. Open the `youtube_to_speech.py` file and replace the placeholders with your actual YouTube video URL and API keys for Deepgram and Eleven Labs.

 2. Run the script:
    `python youtube_to_speech.py`

 3. After execution, the generated speech will be saved as `output_speech.mp3`.

 ## API Keys
-- Obtain your Deepgram API key from Deepgram's website[Deepgram speech-to-text](https://developers.deepgram.com/reference/deepgram-api-overview).
+- Obtain your Deepgram API key from Deepgram's website: [Get it here.](https://developers.deepgram.com/reference/deepgram-api-overview).
-- Obtain your Eleven Labs API key from Eleven Labs' website[Eleven Labs](https://elevenlabs.io/docs/api-reference/text-to-speech).
+- Obtain your Eleven Labs API key from Eleven Labs' website: [Get it here.](https://elevenlabs.io/docs/api-reference/text-to-speech).

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-Acknowledgments
+## Acknowledgments
-- Deepgram[Deepgram](https://deepgram.com/) for their speech-to-text API.
+- [Deepgram](https://deepgram.com/) for their speech-to-text API.
-- Eleven Labs[Eleven Labs](https://elevenlabs.io/) for their text-to-speech API.
+- [Eleven Labs](https://elevenlabs.io/) for their text-to-speech API.
-- yt-dlp[yt-dlp](https://github.com/yt-dlp/yt-dlp) for the YouTube download functionality.
+- [yt-dlp](https://github.com/yt-dlp/yt-dlp) for the YouTube download functionality.